atlasphp/Atlas.Orm/docs/getting-started.md

 // get the ConnectionLocator to set read and write connection factories
 $builder->getConnectionLocator()->...;

-// set a Transaction class (the default is a manual Transaction)
+// set a Transaction class (the default is AutoCommit)
 $builder->setTransactionClass(BeginOnRead::CLASS);

 // set a custom factory callable